sohambuilds/interview_eval/README.md

 2. Knowledge Base:
    - Create a directory to store your knowledge base text files
-   - Add relevant .txt files containing information about the interview topics
+   - Add relevant .txt files containing information about interview topics
    - Update the `knowledge_base_dir` variable in `main.py` with the path to your knowledge base directory

 ## Usage